 Income tax expense comprises current and deferred tax.
-Income tax expense is recognized in profit or loss except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.
+Income tax expense is recognized in the Statement of Income and Comprehensive Income except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.